krisshen/vue3-learning/README.md

   A computed property will only re-evaluate when some of its reactive dependencies have changed.
 In comparison, a method invocation will always run the function whenever a re-render happens.

+  Use `computed` in data binding when data depends on other data.

   <details>
     <summary>html sample</summary>